loddv/offline-translator/README.md

 These models run on [bergamot-translator](https://github.com/browsermt/bergamot-translator), which supports compiling to many targets, but apparently Android is not one.

-The patches are collected in `mozilla-translate` file.

-Right now, I have tested this on `x86-64` and "it works" -- it's not using OpenBLAS, but ONNX, though I think I know how to get OpenBLAS to work.

-The bigger issue is that _something_ in the stack is ignoring the requests to **not** require `AVX2`, so the resulting shared library **does** depend on `AVX2`.

-This is a problem, because the Android emulator inside Android studio does not support `AVX2` by default.
+This app works fine on aarch64, and it "works" on x86-64 -- in quotes because it currently requires `AVX2`, which is not available on the standard emulator, nor in the ABI.

 You can be cheeky and run a VM with a good CPU configuration like this

 ```bash
 cd $ANDROID_SDK/emulator